Iturriaga10/tu-latam-challenge/infra/README.md

     terraform apply -var-file=../../$InfraResourceName/terraform.tfvars
     ```

-7. Happy Terraformig !!
+7. Happy Terraforming !!

 ## Next Steps

 1. Create Global Workflow repo with the Terraform pipeline to have a generic file, improving agility in the creation of new users.
 2. Use artifacts to store the planning and ensure that the planning generated will be applied.
-3. Create two set of credentials for the workflows:
+3. Create two sets of credentials for the workflows:

-    1. First credentials (plan), has a restriction policy to just plan the infrastructure.
+    1. First credentials (plan), have a restriction policy to just plan the infrastructure.
-    2. Second credentials (plan), has no restrictions' policy to create the infrastructure.
+    2. Second credentials (plan), have a no restrictions policy to create the infrastructure.

-1. Create a script in charged to create the scaffolding for a new resource.
+1. Create a script in charge to create the scaffolding for a new resource.
-2. Create a folder structure for different environments, regions and zones.
+2. Create a folder structure for different environments, regions, and zones.

 ```
 └── infra